3 Parenting Tactics for Raising a Toddler Without Losing Your Cool

 Cut yourself some slack

 We have four kids ranging from a smiley infant to a sweaty teenager.
-After years of parenting experience, you’d think I would have most of it figured out.
+After years of parenting experience, you’d think I would have most of this figured out.
 I’ve changed countless diapers, watched endless baseball games, kissed owies, killed spiders, chased away monsters, and sang more lullabies than I can remember.

-But tomorrow is a new day and time is immutable.
+Tomorrow is a new day and time is immutable.
 You may not emerge from the toddler years unscathed, but your kids will grow up and continue to give you great material for blackmail later.

 How do you handle temper tantrums?
 What do you do to keep your cool around your kids?
-Share in the comments.

 Originally published at Dad Life Rules.